mendel5/windows/README.md

 # windows-setup
 How to set up Windows 10.

-Useful information, tips & tricks and other relevant resources to properly configure a Windows 10 user account.
+Useful information, tips & tricks and other relevant resources to properly configure a Windows 10 user account/ computer.

 Note: Some content is focused on Germany.